gabrielecorbo/oasis-project/README.md

 This project was developed for the "Alta Scuola Politecnica", a multidisciplinary honour program where students are initiated to a path of advanced interdisciplinary training to understand the complex rela‑ tionships between science, innovation, technology and socio‑economic systems, held between Politecnico di Milano and Politecnico di Torino in the academic years 2021-2022 and 2022-2023.

-This report presents a nonparametric analysis of the evolution of dairy production and consumption in the United States from 1980 to 2021.
-It starts from the needs of a stakeholders which is about to enter the market and step-by-step presents our analysis and the findings to provide meaningful information to optimize production and pricing.
-We also provide an outlier analysis in terms of years and, in the last part, a spatial analysis and a clustering of the types of cheese.

 <!-- omit from toc -->
 # Table of contents